History of syphilis: A historical mystery

-It remains mysterious why the authors of medieval medical treatises so uniformly refrained from describing syphilis or commenting on its existence in the population.
-Probably many confused it with other diseases.
-The great variety of symptoms of treponematosis, the different ages at which the various diseases appears, and its widely divergent outcomes depending on climate and culture, would have added greatly to the confusion of medical practitioners, as indeed they did right down to the middle of the 20th century.
+For researchers attempting to promote a pre-Columbian theory for the emergence of the disease in Europe, it remains mysterious why the authors of medieval medical treatises so uniformly refrained from describing syphilis or commenting on its existence in the population.
+It is probable that many confused it with other diseases.
+The great variety of symptoms of treponematosis, the different ages at which the various diseases appears, and its widely divergent outcomes depending on climate and culture, would have added greatly to the confusion of medical practitioners, as what happened until the middle of the 20th century.

 Another factor also seems to have been important, obfuscation in the medical literature.
 In an age that associated illness with sin, the implications of revealing a disease more often fatal to elites than commoners could be incendiary.
-Significantly, bejel and yaws were endemic in rural, underdeveloped communities such as those of peasants medieval Europe.
+Significantly, bejel and yaws were endemic in rural, underdeveloped communities such as those of peasants in medieval Europe.
 Children became ill by sharing drinking vessels and bedding holding only small bacterial loads, and as a result their cases were not usually serious.
 Syphilis, in contrast, generally was transmitted by venereal sores holding a massive inoculation of Treponema pallidum.
 Previously uninfected adults, often elites who had been protected by their more hygienic lifestyles, therefore became much sicker upon infection, and died more often.
 The importance of bacterial load was first noted by the physician Ernest Grin in 1952 in his study of syphilis in Bosnia.

 Such a difference would have been politically dangerous to elites, especially if it became known that they were responsible for spreading syphilis.
 Historian Jon Arrizabalaga has investigated this question for Castile with startling results revealing an effort to hide its association with the nobility.
 Still, there are hints of the truth in the historical record.
 The Spanish physician Gaspare Torrella (1452–1520), who treated several members of the papal court, including Cesare Borgia, wrote that in southern Spain the disease he called "pudendagra" was already known as morbus curialis because of its association with the court.
 Similarly, in Eastern Europe it was called "the malady of palaces".
 In France, the association of syphilis with court life was responsible for the term mal de cour, which usage lasted into modern times.
 The Rouen physician Jacques de Béthencourt (1477–ca. 1527) similarly observed that syphilis was known there as "the disease of the magnates".
 The fact that following the epidemic of 1495 countries blamed its rapid transmission on each other (in Naples it was called the French Pox and in France the Neapolitan disease) indicates that syphilis was immediately perceived negatively.
 Conveniently for the European nobility, documentation is abundant that in Europe people believed syphilis had originated not at court, but in the New World.